 What’s your philosophy?

-We are going to start not with your bees…but with you.
-More so than most choices you will make as a beekeeper, your choice of frames and foundation isn’t just a practical one.
+Let’s start not with your bees…but with you.
+Your choice of frames and foundation isn’t just a practical one.
 It also reflects your overall philosophy for beekeeping.

 There is a continuum of choices, related largely to your views on natural beekeeping.
 In simplistic terms, natural beekeeping prioritizes choices that allow bees to do their own thing, in an environment reflecting nature as closely as possible.
 There are many factors to this in beekeeping generally, but your choice of frames and foundation is – well, a foundational choice.